Nord-Rana Municipality

-Nord-Rana (historically: Mo herred) is a former municipality in Nordland county, Norway.
+Nord-Rana (historically: Mo) is a former municipality in Nordland county, Norway.
 The 3980 km2 municipality existed from 1839 until its dissolution in 1964.
-From 1839 until 1844, it was named Nord-Ranen, from 1844 until 1923, it was called Mo, and then from 1923 until 1964 it was named Nord-Rana.
+From 1839 until 1844, it was named Nord-Ranen Municipality, from 1844 until 1923, it was called Mo Municipality, and then from 1923 until 1964 it was named Nord-Rana Municipality.
 The former municipality was located at the innermost part of the Ranfjorden.
 It encompassed the eastern 90% of what is now Rana Municipality.
 The administrative centre was the village of Ytteren, just north of the town of Mo i Rana.

-History
+Prior to its dissolution in 1964, the 3980.8 km2 municipality was the 4th largest by area out of the 689 municipalities in Norway.
+Nord-Rana Municipality was the 64th most populous municipality in Norway with a population of about 10,648.
+The municipality's population density was 2.7 PD/km2 and its population had increased by 42.3% over the previous 10-year period.

+General information

 Rana Municipality was established on 1 January 1838 under the old formannskapsdistrikt law.
-Shortly afterwards, in 1839, the municipality was divided into Nord-Ranen and Sør-Ranen.
-In 1844, Nord-Ranen was renamed Mo.
-On 1 January 1923, the village of Mo was designated as a ladested and so it was separated from the rest of the municipality to become a municipality of its own.
-The new town of Mo (population: 1,305) kept the name Mo and the rest of the old municipality became known as Nord-Rana (bringing back the old name for the area).
+Shortly afterwards, in 1839, the municipality was divided into Nord-Ranen Municipality and Sør-Ranen Municipality.
+In 1844, Nord-Ranen Municipality was renamed Mo Municipality.
+On 1 January 1923, the village of Mo was designated as a ladested and so it was separated from the rest of the municipality to become a town-municipality of its own.
+The new town of Mo (population: 1,305) kept the name Mo and the rest of the old municipality became known as Nord-Rana Municipality (bringing back the old name for the area).

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Nord-Rana (population: 11,636) was merged with the town of Mo i Rana (population: 9,616), the part of the municipality of Sør-Rana located north of the Ranfjorden (population: 697), and the Sjona area of Nesna Municipality (population: 543) to create the large, new Rana Municipality.
+On 1 January 1964, Nord-Rana Municipality (population: 11,636) was merged with the town of Mo i Rana (population: 9,616), the part of Sør-Rana Municipality located north of the Ranfjorden (population: 697), and the Sjona area of Nesna Municipality (population: 543) to create the large, new Rana Municipality.